CanDIG/clinical_ETL_code/README.md

 Data should be [tidy](https://r4ds.had.co.nz/tidy-data.html), with each variable in a separate column, each row representing an observation, and a single data entry in each cell.
 In the case of fields that can accept an array of values, the values within a cell should be delimited such that a mapping function can accurately return an array of permissible values.

 Depending on the format of your raw data, you may need to write an additional tidying script to pre-process.
-For example, the `ingest_redcap_data.py` converts the export format from redcap into a set of input csvs for CSVConvert.
+For example, the `ingest_redcap_data.py` converts the export format from redcap into a set of input csvs for `CSVConvert`.

 ### Setting up a cohort directory